Are Iguanas Poisonous to Dogs? What to Do If Your Dog Eats One

 Step 1: Stay Calm

-If part of the lizard is left behind, collect it in a sealed bag.
-It can help your vet identify the species and assess the risk.
+If part of the lizard/iguana is left behind, collect it in a sealed bag (or take a photo).
+This can help identify species and risk level.

 Step 3: Rinse Your Dog’s Mouth